 the tax-free threshold from the one that pays you more.

-few jobs, you must state from where you will claim your $18,200
+more than one job, you must state from where you will claim your

-tax-free threshold for that financial year.
-You will have to choose
+$18,200 tax-free threshold for that financial year.
+You will have

-from whom you claim the threshold whenever you start a new job and
+to choose who you claim the threshold from whenever you start a new

 You can only claim the tax-free threshold from one employer or